Engee documentation

 1

-To represent non-integer numbers in binary, you can mentally put a dot after the zero bit, and start counting by negative powers of two.
-For example, 9.625 is encoded as :
+To represent non-integers in binary, you can mentally put a dot after the zero bit and start counting in negative powers of two.
+For example, 9.625 encoded as :

 Bit number from MSB (most significant) to LSB (least significant)